As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 However, the installation of these plenum boxes would need to be quite accurate.
 The air supply and air extract cannot be positioned and installed directly opposite each other since arranging these components in such a way would prevent the efficient reduction of high-frequency sound waves.

-While there are multiple methods of reducing air duct noise, the use of air duct silencers will not only reduce unpleasant fan noise significantly but will greatly reduce the amount of cross-talk which is transmitted and conducted through these vents.
+While there are multiple methods of reducing air duct noise, the use of air duct silencers will not only reduce unpleasant fan noise significantly but will greatly reduce the amount of cross-talk that is transmitted and conducted through these vents.

 The level of acoustical comfort experienced by those who have efficiently installed air duct noise silencers is thus increased through the addition of vibration-dampening assembly elements as well as flexible couplings within the ductwork.

-This will alleviate the most primary reasons for addressing the noise emanating from your ductwork, rewarding much-deserved peace and quiet as well as securing privacy.
+This will alleviate the primary reasons for addressing the noise emanating from your ductwork, rewarding much-deserved peace and quiet as well as securing privacy.